zhao-stanley/DiscussMed/data/blog/adhd/whatisadhd.md

 -   Impairment in limbic system, produces behavioral and emotional responses→ emotional volatility

--   Impairment in basal ganglia, controls motor functions impulsivity
+-   Impairment in basal ganglia, controls motor functions→ impulsivity

 -   Impairment in the reticular activating system, mediates levels of alertness→ hyperactivity